ray-project/ray/doc/source/rllib/rllib-training.rst

 You can control the degree of parallelism used by setting the ``num_workers`` hyperparameter for most algorithms.
-The Algorithm will construct that many "remote worker" instances (`see RolloutWorker class <https://github.com/ray-project/ray/blob/master/rllib/evaluation/rollout_worker.py>`__) that are constructed as ray.remote actors, plus exactly one "local worker", a ``RolloutWorker`` object that is not a ray actor, but lives directly inside the Algorithm.
+The Algorithm will construct that many "remote worker" instances (`see RolloutWorker class <https://github.com/ray-project/ray/blob/master/rllib/evaluation/rollout_worker.py>`__) that are constructed as ray.remote actors, plus exactly one "local worker", a ``RolloutWorker`` object that isn't a ray actor, but lives directly inside the Algorithm.
 For most algorithms, learning updates are performed on the local worker and sample collection from one or more environments is performed by the remote workers (in parallel).